Sunday, February 27, 2005

 So if you're not a friend or relative, it may seem fairly boring or sickeningly sappy to you:

 Being a vegetarian wasn't easy to adjust to.
-Aunt Laura would send lunch to school with me every day, consisting of half a peanut butter sandwich, half a head of lettuce, some carrots, an apple and juice.
-I spent a big part of the first two weeks in the bathroom - I hadn't seen that much roughage since I mistakenly ingested a half-dozen railroad ties while sleepwalking at age 6 when we lived in Vallejo.
+Aunt Laura would send lunch to school with me, consisting of a combination of the following: half a peanut butter sandwich, half a head of lettuce, some carrots, an apple, and this gross-tasting green juice.
+I spent a big part of the first two weeks at Ronnie and Laura’s in the bathroom.
+At that point in my life I hadn't experienced that much roughage, and many days it felt like I had eaten about five railroad ties.

-For about a week, Uncle Ronnie had been on a shoot for an ABC television series called "Primal Man."
-They had flown up into the White Mountains for the location shooting, and were flying home late on the night of March 13.
-Just after take-off, the plane crashed into the mountain side, killing all 36 aboard.
-She had learned of the crash on the morning news.
-The police arrived at our house a couple of hours later... my Uncle Ronnie was gone.
-I could only imagine how she felt, they were inseparable.
-I had never seen a couple more in love... and all I could do was sit and hold Aunt Laura and pat her shoulder.
+For about a week, uncle Ronnie had been on a shoot for an ABC television series called "Primal Man."
+They had flown to a location in the White Mountains to shoot the movie, and were flying home late on the night of March 13.
+Just after take-off, something went wrong and the plane crashed into the side of a mountain, killing all 36 aboard.
+To this day, the crash is one of only three the FAA has failed to explain.

-Ronnie and Laura were such a positive force in my life.
-I'll never forget the time we shared and how they made me feel important and needed.
-They wanted a child so much... and it turned out I would be the only child they would ever have.
-Shame, they would have made amazing parents.
-They were instrumental in making me realize my own potential - and through them I found a self-confidence I never knew I had.
+I'll never forget the time I spent with Ronnie and Laura, and how they made me feel important and wanted.
+Their desire for a child was strong, and it turned out I was the closest they would ever come.
+I have to say, they would have been amazing parents.
+They were instrumental in making me realize my own potential, and through them I found a self-confidence I never knew I had.

 Sumbitch...